bitsofcotton/puts_cc/README.md

 There's preceders Tensor representation of the text set (with a way different to this) R.B. ieee 2004.

 # Status
-Writing optimize toc, checking and testing implementation.
+Writing getting dictionary from a text, checking and testing implementation.
 And preparing for collision detecting (searching 'NOT' definition and small sized dictionaries.).

 # Demos